andyjakubowski/kingly-site/src/v1/tutorials/password-meter-compiling.md

 createStateMachine(pwdFsmDef, {});
 ```

-The full machine implementation can be access in the playground:
+The full machine implementation can be accessed in the playground:

 <iframe src="https://codesandbox.io/embed/f47nx?fontsize=12&hidenavigation=1" title="Counter app" style="width:1000px; height:700px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 To check that our machine still works as before, we can repeat the same tests and check the results.
 We no longer have the devtool available this time, but we can still check the outputs of the machine to verify its good behavior.

  You can open the console tab, and check that the `pwdFsm` is available in the `window` object.
-From then you can run the following series of commands:
+You can then run the following series of commands:

 {% fullwidth %}
 |Command| Expecetd results|